Unearthed bombs recall Hong Kong's WWII 'Black Christmas'

 "Hong Kong was a safe harbor, protected by anti-aircraft guns, where Japanese ships could get respite but that also made it a big target," he told CNN.

-"In mid-January 1945 there was a massive air battle over Hong Kong, (American aviators) were trying to sink as many ships as they could, and that's probably where this (recently discovered) ordinance would have come from."
+"In mid-January 1945 there was a massive air battle over Hong Kong, (American aviators) were trying to sink as many ships as they could, and that's probably where this (recently discovered) ordnance would have come from."

 Forgotten history

-The unearthed US ordinance has put a spotlight on an often-overlooked part of the city's history.
+The unearthed US ordnance has put a spotlight on an often-overlooked part of the city's history.

 Among the forests and walking trails that criss-cross the hills surrounding Hong Kong, lie the almost-forgotten remains of the city's wartime history.
 A series of pitted concrete pillboxes and bunkers, the city's wartime defenses sit neglected in amongst the trees and vines.